New forensic centre, extra training to better protect sexual crime victims

 The first is a One-Stop Abuse Forensic Examination (OneSAFE) Centre set up by the police together with Singapore General Hospital (SGH), the ministries said.
 In operation since Jan 15 at the Police Cantonment Complex, the centre provides the necessary medical examinations for adult rape victims whose cases are reported within 72 hours of the assault.

 Specialists from SGH’s Obstetrics and Gynaecology Department will attend to victims at their convenience and privacy – removing the need to travel to public hospitals.
-Having a centralised facility is important as victims should not have to go through multiple examinations, said Minister for Home Affairs and Law K Shanmugam during the media briefing.
+Having a centralised facility helps avoid putting victims through multiple examinations, said Minister for Home Affairs and Law K Shanmugam during the media briefing.

 Police will also work with the Association of Women for Action and Research (AWARE) on a training video – targeted to be released in the third quarter - to enhance officers’ sensitivity to victims during the investigation process.

-"The police are trying to get to the bottom of the story ...
-They are very task-oriented.
-And they want to get to all the difficult questions but there's a lot of patience and sensitivity required."
+"The Police is trying to get to the bottom of the story ...
+They are very task-oriented, and they want to get to all these difficult questions...
+But there's a lot of patience and sensitivity that is required."

 Authorities will also release an information pamphlet at the end of the year, designed to educate victims on available support and encourage them to come forward.